Newcastle upon Tyne: 20th and 21st centuries

 During the Second World War, the city and surrounding area were a target for air raids as heavy industry was involved in the production of ships and armaments.
 The raids caused 141 deaths and 587 injuries.
-A former French consul in Newcastle called Jacques Serre assisted the German war effort by describing important targets in the region to Admiral Raeder who was the head of the German Navy.
+A former French consul in Newcastle, Jacques Serre, assisted the German war effort by describing important targets in the region to Admiral Raeder who was the head of the German Navy.

 The public sector in Newcastle began to expand in the 1960s.
 The federal structure of the University of Durham was dissolved.
 That university's college in Newcastle, which had been known as King's College, became the University of Newcastle upon Tyne (now known as Newcastle University), which was founded in 1963, followed by Newcastle Polytechnic in 1969; the latter received university status in 1992 and became the University of Northumbria at Newcastle (now known as Northumbria University).

 Further efforts to preserve the city's historic past continued in the later 20th century, with the opening of Newcastle Military Vehicle Museum in 1983 and Stephenson Railway Museum in 1986.
 The Military Vehicle museum closed in 2006.
 New developments at the turn of the 21st century included the Life Science Centre in 2000 and Millennium Bridge in 2001.

 Based at St James' Park since 1886, Newcastle United F.C. became Football League members in 1893.
 They have won four top division titles (the first in 1905 and the most recent in 1927), six FA Cups (the first in 1910 and the most recent in 1955), the Inter-Cities Fairs Cup in 1969 and most recently the League Cup in 2025, their first domestic trophy since 1955.
 They broke the world transfer record in 1996 by paying £15 million for Blackburn Rovers and England striker Alan Shearer, one of the most prolific goalscorers of that era.

 In 2017, Newcastle was the venue for the 2017 Freedom City festival.
 The 2017 Freedom City festival commemorated the 50 years since Martin Luther King's visit to Newcastle, where King received his honorary degree from Newcastle University.
-In 2018 Newcastle hosted the Great Exhibition of the North, the largest event in England in 2018.
+In 2018, Newcastle hosted the Great Exhibition of the North, the largest event in England in 2018.
 The exhibition began on 22 June with an opening ceremony on the River Tyne, and ended on 9 September with the Great North Run weekend.
 The exhibition describes the story of the north of England through its innovators, artists, designers and businesses.

-In 2019, various travel sites named Newcastle to be the friendliest city in the UK.
+In 2019, a travel site named Newcastle to be the friendliest city in the UK.